 The Department of Health tags road accidents as one of the leading causes of death among children, overpowering other deadly diseases, including dengue.
 In fact, in Metro Manila alone, about two children die daily due to road accidents.

-In relation to that, according to the road accidents in the Philippines 2018 report from the Metro Manila Accident Reporting and Analysis System, there are 394 fatalities (both adults and children) due to road-related accidents in the Metro.
+In relation to that, according to the car accidents Philippines report from the Metro Manila Accident Reporting and Analysis System, there are 394 fatalities (both adults and children) due to road-related accidents in the Metro.

 This is somewhat lower than the 2017 data, which is a good thing.
 In totality, there are 14,553 road accident deaths and injuries involving passengers, drivers, and pedestrians.
 This gives us an average of 40 individuals per day.